• Skip to primary navigation

 Which types of meat benefit from brining?

-Don’t forget that the basic reason for brine in the first place is to help the meat retain moisture and infuse a bit of additional flavor, perhaps.
+Not all meats are the same.
+When brining, this has to be considered because they differ in structure (texture, density, and moisture).
+Don't forget that the basic reason for brine in the first place is to help the meat retain moisture and infuse a bit of additional flavor, perhaps.

+It means that meats that are not particularly moist benefit most.
 Any fat on or in the meat should be left because it melts during cooking, helping to keep the meat nice and moist.

-Meats that don’t have a lot of fat are prime candidates for brine.
+It's one of the reasons that ribeye steak is so succulent.
+Meats that don't have a lot of fat are prime candidates for brine.

 1 Poultry

-It’s also easy for it to lose a lot of moisture during the cooking process.
+Poultry is a perfect example of meats that benefit from brining.
+A large chicken or turkey can take quite a while to cook, especially when stuffed.
+It's also easy to lose a lot of moisture during the cooking process.
 Brining will help to prevent that.

-2 Big meats
+2 Big slices of meat

 The types of meat that benefit most from brine are those that are leaner and have less fat.
 Because of this, they tend to dry out during cooking and lose flavor.

+Some meats fare better from brining than others.
 These include pork chops, loin, tenderloin, and racks of ribs—large joints of meat such as pork leg or shoulder benefit particularly well from brining.

 Bear in mind that larger cuts of meat tend to take longer to season thoroughly, don’t run out of time.
 Plan ahead.

-The fat means that they already have the extra moisture they need, and as the fat cooks, it also infuses the meat with more flavor.
+Meats with more fat, such as beef and lamb, are not the best candidates for brine due to the extra fat.
+The fat means they already have the extra moisture they need, and as the fat cooks, it infuses the meat with more flavor.
+So you end up with a succulent, tasty piece of meat without having to brine it.

 More helpful brining tips